CadQuery/cadquery/doc/importexport.rst

 Naming
 -------

-It is also possible to set the name of the top level assembly object in the STEP file with either the SIMPLIFIED or FUSED method.
+It is also possible to set the name of the top level assembly object in the STEP file with either the DEFAULT or FUSED methods.
-That name is set by adding the "assembly_name" option when calling save.
+This is done by setting the name property of the assembly before calling :py:meth:`Assembly.save`.

 .. code-block:: python
+    assy = Assembly(name="my_assembly")
-    assy.save('/path/to/step/output/directory', exporters.ExportTypes.STEP, export_mode=exporters.STEPExportMode.FUSED, assembly_name="my_assembly")
+    assy.save('/path/to/step/output/directory', exporters.ExportTypes.STEP, export_mode=exporters.STEPExportMode.FUSED)

-If an assembly name is not specified, the default of "CQ assembly" will be used.
+If an assembly name is not specified, a UUID will be used to avoid name conflicts.

 Exporting SVG
 ###############